Lemniscate-2525/30_Days_of_ML/Day11_Mall_Customer_Segmentation_KMeans/README.md

 Raw customer data is noisy and high-dimensional.
 Clustering compresses it into actionable archetypes.
 Once segments are identified, a business can:

-- Run targeted marketing campaigns per segment
+- Run targeted marketing campaigns per segment.
-- Plan inventory around spending behavior
+- Plan inventory around spending behavior.
-- Design loyalty programs for high-income low-spend customers
+- Design loyalty programs for high-income low-spend customers.
-- Identify at-risk low-engagement segments early
+- Identify at-risk low-engagement segments early.
-- Model customer lifetime value per cluster
+- Model customer lifetime value per cluster.

 Unlike supervised learning, clustering does not predict a target.
 It reveals structure that already exists but is invisible in tabular form.